zhangbsn-gt/developer.gov.sg/collections/_products/categories/devops/container-stack/overview.md

 - Simple Storage Service (S3)
 - Relational Database Service (RDS)
   - MySQL
 	- PostgreSQL
 - NoSql Database Service – DynamoDB
 - Simple Notification Service (SNS)
 - Simple Queue Service (SQS)
 - Simple Email Service (SES)
 - Redis ElastiCache

-** List of Unsupported Managed Services**

-- API Gateway (Encouraged to use APEX Cloud)
-- Lambda (Kubernetes FaaS under consideration)
+- VPC Endpoints

-CStack is currently in private beta.
-To receive an invitation, please fill in this [form](https://go.gov.sg/cstack-signup){:target="_blank"}
+CStack is currently running pilots with public agencies.
+If you're interested to participate in the pilot, please respond using this [form](https://go.gov.sg/cstack-signup){:target="_blank"}

 ### Success Stories

-The MOE Digital Office leveraged CStack to launch a campaign microsite for Teacher’s Day 2021.
-The microsite was custom developed using a containerised Wordpress engine that is deployed using CStack.
+The MOE Digital Office leveraged CStack to launch a campaign microsite for Teacher’s Day 2021/2022.
+The microsite was custom developed using a containerised Wordpress engine that is deployed on CStack.

 CStack provided the development team a compliant platform which allowed them to reduce the scope of Vulnerability Assessment and Penetration Testing (VAPT).
-The reduced scope then allowed them to complete the VAPT exercise within 1.5 months, despite the small team consisting of only three members.
+The reduced scope then allowed them to complete the VAPT exercise within 1.5 months, despite the them being a small team of 3 members.

 ### Contact Us